Danwakeem/ai-writer/README.md

 # AI Writer

-Just a really silly service that will summarize ABC News articles and generate tweets/medium articles based on the summaries.
+Just a really silly service that will summarize ABC News articles and publish the articles to a blog on vercel.